app-generator/docs-old/boilerplate-code/flask.md

 The file that constructs the core features of our application is `apps/__init__.py`.
 The most important steps are listed below:

-- Invoke SQLAlchemy to build the `db` object.
+- Invokes SQLAlchemy to build the `db` object.
-  - Using `SQLAlchemy` we can manage the database information with ease -Invoke LoginManager to build the `login_manager` object.
+  - Using `SQLAlchemy` we can manage the database information with ease
+- Invokes LoginManager to build the `login_manager` object.
   - `login_manager` manage the authentication layer (login, logout, register)
-- Define `create_app` helper that does the following:
+- Defines `create_app` helper that does the following:
   - create the `Flask` app object
   - injects `db` and `login_manager` objects
   - loads the `configuration`